 Filming In Folkestone – Everyone’s Going To Die

-Want a fantastic location for a film?
-Think no more about filming in Folkestone!
-Everyone Is Going To Die – a film from 2013 – is about two characters and their interaction with each other.
+Film-makers across the world are choosing to do their filming in Folkestone.
+One example is Everyone Is Going To Die – a film from 2013.
+It’s about two characters and their interaction with each other.
 The film is littered with local Folkestonians and fantastic location shots of the town.
 Director Max Barron spoke to Folkelife about why Folkestone played such a crucial part in the film.

 “It’s about two very different people who are each in a difficult time in their lives.
 Neither of them really know how they got where they are or what to do next.
 They meet, and each of them becomes the catalyst for the other to see things more clearly and find a way to move on”